 Professor Ellen Hazelkorn

-Professor Ellen Hazelkorn holds a joint appointment as Policy Advisor to the Higher Education Authority (HEA), and Director, Higher Education Policy Research Unit (HEPRU), Dublin Institute of Technology (Ireland).
-She is also President of EAIR (European Higher Education Society) and Chairperson of the EU Expert Group on Science Education (2014), and on the Management Board of the ESRC/HEFCE Centre for Global Higher Education (CGHE), at the Institute of Education, UCL.
+Professor Hazelkorn is Policy Advisor to the Higher Education Authority (HEA) and Emeritus Professor and Director, Higher Education Policy Research Unit (HEPRU), Dublin Institute of Technology (Ireland).
+She is President of EAIR (European Higher Education Society), and on the Advisory Board and the Management Committee, Centre for Global Higher Education (CGHE), UCL Institute for Education, in addition to being an International Co-Investigator.

 Professor Hazelkorn has worked as higher education policy consultant and specialist with international organisations and governments for over 15 years, and regularly undertakes strategic and research evaluations and peer review assessments for European and national research/scientific councils and universities.
 She has over 20 years senior experience in higher education, holding positions as Vice President of Research and Enterprise, and Dean of the Graduate Research School, (2008-2014), and Vice President and Founding Dean of the Faculty of Applied Arts, Dublin Institute of Technology (1995-2008).

-Professor Hazelkorn is or has been involved in the following reviews and/or provided policy advice for, inter alia: Quality of Undergraduate Education, National Academy of Sciences, US (2015-2016); Review of Post-Compulsory Education in Wales (Department for Education and Skills, Welsh Government, 2015-2016); New Rankings System (UAE Ministry of Education, 2015); Finnish Higher Education System (Ministry of Education and Culture, 2015); Higher Education Authority, Ireland (2011-2014); Dutch Higher Education, Ministry of Education (2010); OECD Reviews of Victoria, Australia (2009), Catalonia, Spain (2010) and Wroclaw, Poland (2012); German Excellence Initiative, German Science Council (2012); and Finnish Higher Education Evaluation Council [FINHECC] (2012-2013).
-In addition, she has chaired, inter alia: International Panel, Review of Finnish Higher Education System, Ministry of Education and Culture (2015); EU Expert Group on Science Education (2014); Aalto University Teaching Evaluation (2011) School of Art and Design, and the Audit of Jyväskylä University of Applied Sciences (2012-2013).
+Professor Hazelkorn has been involved in the following reviews and/or provided policy advice for, inter alia: Review of Post-Compulsory Education in Wales (Department for Education and Skills, Welsh Government, 2015-2016); Evaluation of UAE Rankings System (UAE Ministry of Education, 2015); Quality of Undergraduate Education, National Academy of Sciences, US (2015); Higher Education Authority, Ireland (2011-2014); Review of Dutch Higher Education, Ministry of Education (2010); OECD Reviews of Victoria, Australia (2009), Catalonia, Spain (2010) and Wroclaw, Poland (2012); German Excellence Initiative, German Science Council (2012); and Finnish Higher Education Evaluation Council [FINHECC] (2012-2013).
+In addition, she has chaired, inter alia: International Panel, Review of Finnish Higher Education System, Ministry of Education and Culture (2015); EU Expert Group on Science Education (2014); Aalto University Teaching Evaluation (2011) School of Art and Design, and the Audit of Jyväskylä University of Applied Sciences (2012-2013), Finland.

-Professor Hazelkorn is a member of the editorial/advisory boards for: Policy Reviews in Higher Education, Higher Education Policy, International Journal for Researcher Development, European Journal of Higher Education, Palgrave Communications, and Science and Society, and previously, Higher Education Management and Policy.
+Professor Hazelkorn is a member of the editorial/advisory boards for: Policy Reviews in Higher Education, Higher Education Policy, International Journal for Researcher Development, European Journal of Higher Education, Palgrave Communications, and previously, Higher Education Management and Policy (OECD)and Science and Society.
 She was awarded a BA and PhD from the University of Wisconsin, Madison, and the University of Kent, UK, respectively.

-Forthcoming publications include: Editor, Global Rankings and the Geo-Politics of Higher Education (Routledge 2016); co-author: The Civic University: Meeting the Leadership and Management Challenges (Edward Elgar 2016) and The Impact and Future of Arts and Humanities Research (Palgrave Macmillan, 2016); and co-editor, GUNI World Report 6: Towards a Socially Responsible Higher Education Institutions, globally and locally engaged (2016) and Research Handbook on Quality, Performance and Accountability in Higher Education (Edward Elgar 2017).
+Forthcoming publications include: Editor, Global Rankings and the Geopolitics of Higher Education (Routledge 2016); co-author, The Impact and Future of Arts and Humanities Research (Palgrave Macmillan, 2016); and co-editor, The Civic University: The Leadership and Management Challenges (Edward Elgar 2016), GUNI World Report 6: Towards a Socially Responsible Higher Education Institutions, globally and locally engaged (2016) and Research Handbook on Quality, Performance and Accountability in Higher Education (Edward Elgar 2017).

 Professor Hazelkorn has wide-ranging expertise across higher education policy and institutional and system governance, leadership and management; institutional differentiation and system articulation, with particular reference to new universities/HEIs; institutional research strategy and national science/innovation policy; national and institutional systems of evaluation and rankings; and across teaching, learning and research in the arts, humanities and social science, and in science education.